DO NOT WASH THIS ELECTRICAL ITEM WHILE PLUGGED IN

 Please let John Harris have your name if you would be prepared to help from time to time

 If you are organising an event, an activity or an appeal, please let Beverly Richardson know so that it can be advertised in good time through the weekly notices.
 Information can be emailed to email@example.com

-The deadline for the March Herald is Sunday 16th February 2020
+The deadline for the April Herald is Sunday 15th March 2020

 Any articles for the Herald would be most welcome